WordPress/wp20-book/Content/BB-Chapter-12-WordPress-Matures.md

 There have been many conversations in the WordPress community on the general question of who should be responsible for WordPress websites.
 Should there be automatic updates of themes or plugins initiated by the core software?
 Should WordPress be disabled on an abandoned website, and if so, who gets to decide what constitutes an abandoned website?

-[Aaron Campbell](https://profiles.wordpress.org/aaroncampbell/) pointed out that any decision making on site ownership and control issues by [WordPress.org](https://wordpress.org/) would end up being decision making for a large number of people by a small number of people.
+[Aaron Campbell](https://profiles.wordpress.org/aaroncampbell/) pointed out that any decision-making on site ownership and control issues by [WordPress.org](https://wordpress.org/) would end up being decision-making for a large number of people by a small number of people.
 “Right and wrong,” he said, “is left up to the marketplace.”

 On the other hand, the need to update PHP versions is based on security and the health of the internet as a whole.
 The tightening up in 2019 versions of WordPress aimed at encouraging those updates without forcing them.